Species-theoretic foundations of perturbative quantum field theory: Introduction

 \section{Introduction}

-The theory of combinatorial species is a richer, categorified version of analyzing combinatorial structures in terms of generating functions, going back to André Joyal \cite{joyal1981theorie}, \cite{joyal1986foncteurs}.
-See also \cite{bergeron1998combinatorial}.
-In this approach, one sees additional structure by encoding processes of relabeling combinatorial objects, that is by modeling combinatorial objects as presheaves on the category $\sfS$ of finite sets $I$ (the labels) and bijections $\sigma$.
-The gauge principle says that it is not redundant to account for all these relabelings, despite them not changing anything up to isomorphism.
-See the forward of \cite{bergeron1998combinatorial}.
+The theory of species valued in sets (or vector spaces) is a richer, categorified (and linearized) version of analyzing combinatorial structures in terms of generating functions, going back to André Joyal \cite{joyal1981theorie}, \cite{joyal1986foncteurs}, \cite{bergeron1998combinatorial}.
+In this approach, one sees additional structure by encoding processes of relabeling combinatorial objects, that is by modeling combinatorial objects as presheaves on the category $\sfS$ of finite sets $I$ (the labels) and bijections $\sigma$ (relabellings).
+See \cite[Foreword]{bergeron1998combinatorial}.
+The mathematician's gauge principle says that it is not redundant to account for all these relabelings, despite them not changing anything up to isomorphism.